Cookie session duration is one of the most essential elements to consider if you’re a merchant looking to launch an affiliate marketing program.

 A good starting point would be between 30-90 days, depending on the product/service you’re offering and industry trends.

-This length of duration gives customers enough time to make their decisions, as most online purchases are not made on impulse.
-At the same time, this allows affiliates enough time to follow up with their referrals and build customer loyalty over a longer period of time.
+This duration gives customers enough time to make decisions, as most online purchases are not impulsive.
+At the same time, this allows affiliates enough time to follow up with their referrals and build customer loyalty over a longer period.

 Short cookie durations certainly have their advantages and disadvantages.